 The most common English proficiency requirements universities ask for are certificates or proof from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Cambridge English: Cambridge Certificate of Proficiency in English (CPE), or Cambridge Certificate in Advanced English (CAE), International Baccalaureate (IB), and European Baccalaureate (EB).
 Minor differences in the level of achievement may be present from one university or another, but these should not pose a problem since the school will still evaluate your application, and at times have examinations of their own.

 For Finnish and Swedish language proficiency, it is surprising to find that these share the same proof or certification source.
 This means that you may get certification for both languages on separate tests from the same testing organization.
-Examples of these are the National Certificate of Language Proficiency (YKI), Civil service language proficiency certificate (VKT), National Certificate of Language Proficiency (YKI), Civil service language proficiency certificate (VKT), and diploma of a degree where the instruction of teaching was English.
+Examples of these are the National Certificate of Language Proficiency (YKI), Civil Service Language Proficiency Certificate (VKT), and diploma of a degree where the instruction of teaching was English.

 For example, Häme University of Applied Sciences, and Seinäjoki University of Applied Sciences are universities that offer programs requiring proof of Finnish and Swedish language proficiency.